BurnOutTrader/fund-forge/ff_standard_lib/src/strategies/STRATEGIES_README.md

 ### Considerations for Supporting Identical Timestamps

-Allowing identical timestamps would require extensive structural changes, including storing vectors of data points (e.g., Vec<Tick> or Vec<BaseDataType>) at each timestamp.
-This adjustment would increase both storage demands and computational load for all BaseDataTypes, not just ticks, complicating data processing and aggregation tasks such as timeslicing.
+Allowing identical timestamps would require extensive structural changes, including storing vectors of data points (e.g., `vec![BaseDataEnum]` and `vec![BaseDataEnum, BaseDataEnum, BaseDataEnum]`) at each timestamp.
+This adjustment would increase both storage demands and computational load for all BaseDataTypes, not just ticks, complicating data processing and aggregation tasks such as time-slicing.

 ### Conclusion